 The importance of right technology choice in web development

-When you make decisions about a technical stack, you should take into account the relevance of a particular technology for your business goals, development costs and risks associated with further support.
-For example, if you need to build a custom ecommerce store for retail, you can choose between Woocommerce and Magento platforms.
-Magento has more built-in features, however it will be more costly in development.
-Also, due to market peculiarities, there is a risk failing to find good Magento developers when needed (it could become an issue during further maintenance).
+You should carefully consider the relevance of a particular technology for your business goals, development costs, and the risks associated with further support when choosing a technology stack.
+If you want to create a custom e-commerce store for retail, you can choose between WooCommerce and Magento platforms.
+Magento comes with more built-in features, however development is more expensive.
+Moreover, due to market peculiarities, there is a risk of failing to find good Magento developers when required (it could become an issue during further maintenance).

-If you consider using CMS (like Wordpress, Drupal, Magento, etc) I recommend to stay away from the use of ready themes and page builders.
-Only custom theme and custom clean markup without auto-generated excessive code.
-Otherwise, you risk to have significant issues with site performance and bad maintainability.
-Websites that we delivered on Wordpress (https://picupmedia.com/, https://www.sammamishmortgage.com/) have excellent load speed mostly because they are custom-made (without the use of ready themes and page builders)
+If you are thinking of using CMS such as WordPress, Drupal or Magento, I recommend you to avoid using ready themes and page builders.
+Use only custom themes and clean markup without auto-generated excessive code.
+Otherwise, you may experience significant performance and maintainability issues.
+Websites that we delivered on WordPress (https://picupmedia.com/, https://www.ratesandmoney.com/) have excellent load speed mostly because they are custom-made (without the use of ready themes and page builders).

-As mentioned above, instant site speed is a must.
-Significant performance indicator is TTFB value (time to first byte).
-In CMS-based sites, the only way to avoid delays is the proper use of server-side caching, where the entire back-end including DB queries and page generation will be cached.
-Also a proper cache update mechanism should be implemented based on both schedule and content updates by the admin.
-In framework-based websites, it's easier to achieve the low TTFB.
-In many cases, it's enough to follow standard coding practices and have the proper configuration of NGinx or Apache.
+As mentioned above, instant site speed is essential.
+A significant performance indicator is TTFB value (time to the first byte).
+In CMS-based sites, the only way to avoid delays is the proper use of server-side caching, which caches the entire back-end, including database queries and page response.
+A proper mechanism for updating the cache should also be implemented based on both schedule and content updates by the admin.
+With framework-based websites, it is easier to achieve the good TTFB.
+It is often enough to follow standard coding practices and have NGinx or Apache configured correctly.

-Avoid the use of shared web hostings (like GoDaddy or Hostgator).
-You should use only reliable cloud servers like AWS, Google Cloud or Digital Ocean.
+Avoid using shared web hosting services (like GoDaddy or Hostgator).
+Use only reliable cloud servers like AWS, Google Cloud, or Digital Ocean.
 Of course, you will need the qualified staff to set things up on a clean Linux server, but for sure, you can't let such a detail as web hosting prevent you from fulfilling your business goals.
 In my other article a guide to choosing and configuring high availability WordPress hosting I've described how people without deep technical skills can set up a reliable WordPress hosting on AWS.

-Use cloud infrastructure whenever possible.
+Whenever possible, use cloud infrastructure.
 For example, if your website is equipped with a search feature with autocomplete functionality, you can integrate AWS Elasticsearch and achieve immediate search results or auto-suggestions on your website.
-Use AWS S3 to store the big-sized files, rather than utilizing the space on your servers.
+Instead of utilizing your servers' space to store large files, use AWS S3.

-Use CDN (content-delivery network) like Cloudflare or Amazon Cloudfront.
-It allows your heavy content (e.g. images, videos) to get distributed across multiple servers in different countries so you reduce the distance latency and thus heavy content will load for your visitors almost immediately.
-Cloudflare Pro plan can also store entire HTML output in multiple locations, not only heavy content like images or videos.
+Use CDNs (content-delivery networks) such as Cloudflare and Amazon Cloudfront.
+This method allows your heavy content (e.g. images, videos) to be distributed across multiple servers in different countries, reducing distance latency and allowing your visitors to access this heavy content almost immediately.
+A Cloudflare Pro plan can also store HTML output in multiple locations, not just heavy content like images and videos.